GwomChomo/Weather-Monitor/README.md

 # trump-Assignments
-Assignments created for trump
+/*Assignments created for trump
-Still testing this
+Still testing this*/